-Use our Salary Calculator to customize the salary for an admissions clerk in your specific city.
+Use our online Salary Calculator to customize the salary for an admissions clerk in your city.

 What qualifications do you need for this role?

 For the majority of patient registration roles, a high school diploma or equivalent is sufficient.
 Some employers prefer candidates with a relevant associate’s degree, such as in health information technology.
 Offered by some business and vocational schools, the curriculum includes medical and insurance terminology, computer skills, data entry and management, customer service training and methods of reimbursement.
 Programs approved by the internationally recognized Commission on Accreditation for Health Informatics and Information Management (CAHIIM) can help you stand out from the competition during a job search.

 If you’re serious about moving up in this field, you could work toward a certification.
 The National Association of Healthcare Access Management (NAHAM) offers two tracks: the Certified Healthcare Access Associate (CHAA) and the more advanced Certified Healthcare Access Manager (CHAM).
 To be eligible for either exam, applicants are required to have either medical or financial experience, or a post-secondary degree in a relevant field.

 As for technical skills, employers seek candidates who understand medical terminology, have an aptitude for technology and data management, and can keep on top of the ever-changing field of healthcare legislation.